charliecalvert/CloudNotes/Assignments/Prog219Midterm2016.md

                         ul.dropdown-menu(role='menu')
                             // ADD THE ENERGY MENU ITEMS HERE.
-                            // BASE THEM ON THE RENEWABLES Menu item above li.trigger-collapse(ng-class="{ active: isActive('/about')}")
+                            // BASE THEM ON THE RENEWABLES Menu item above
+                            // THEY SHOULD Energy Types AND Energy Selectors li.trigger-collapse(ng-class="{ active: isActive('/about')}")
                         a(ng-href='#/about') About
     .container